 Located in Sunnyvale, California, Yahoo brings together the Silicon Valley WebBuilder Mike Shaver of Mozilla, Chris Wilson of Microsoft's IE team and Hoon Lie of Opera, to discuss on the present been the eternal war between browsers.

 It should be emphasized are the words of Mike Shaver of Mozilla:

 Do not look to the W3C for the future

-That, by the way, is 10 miles from where the meeting was held!
+Which, by the way, is 10 miles from where the meeting was held!

-So it is obvious - if someone if he had not yet noticed - a sense of urgency in updating the most used tool of the century (if not the millennium), ie the browser.
+So it is obvious - if someone if he had not yet noticed - a sense of urgency in updating the most used tool of the century (if not the millennium), or the browser.

 - It is the browser of the next generations, so better to just get familiar with its new features

 - Better care about updates and add-in support